kuba22z/abalo/README.md

 # Abalo - Online marketplace (SS 2021)
-Within the module databases and web technologies a prototype for an online marketplace Abalo was implemented.
+Implemtens a prototype for an online marketplace Abalo.

 ## Install Vue with Laravel